 Rinse and repeat until you get enough Gitscoins.
 Occasionally you will accidentally win, but in general this should work.

-Key was: The key is: Twister?
+The key is: Twister?
 I hardly knew her